 Conservative view of social justice, Economic Justice is evil, Social and economic justice, Social Justice, Social Justice is evil, What does economic justice mean, What does social justice mean, Whats wrong with ecomic justice, whats wrong with social justice, Why conservativs oppose social justice

-Economic justice is, as it implies, about money and economic position in society.
+Economic justice is, as it implies, about money and economic position.
 Its advocates usually spend their time spinning out catch phrases like fairness and equal opportunity.
-These are nice sounding words, but, as President Clinton showed, it really depends on how you define them.
-Many words have different meanings depending on who is saying them.
+These are nice sounding words, but many words have different meanings depending on who is saying them.
 Ever since the French Revolution it has been fashionable by those on the left to hijack words, and redefine them to suit their purposes.
 In the case of economic justice, the object is not equality of opportunity to go after your dreams, but rather equal opportunity to access the world’s goods.

 To be fair, most economic justice organizations would say they work as advocates for the poor and disadvantaged.
-From their perspective, they are just trying to help the poor and disadvantage get the means to reasonably survive.
+From their perspective, they are just trying to help the poor and disadvantage get the means to live reasonably.
 Of course, they have to get these “means” from somewhere.
 That somewhere is those that are financially better off.
-Whether it is by use of the courts, or the political system, their aim is to transfer as much wealth as possible from the higher classes to the lower ones.
-The wealth transfer might come as easier access to food stamps, subsidized housing, free or nearly free social services and other things.
-What economic justice organizations do not do is attack the root causes of poverty.
+Whether it is by use of the courts or the political system, their aim is to transfer as much wealth as possible from the higher classes to the lower ones.
+The wealth transfer come as easier access to food stamps, subsidized housing, free or nearly free social services, reduced cost health care, etc. What economic justice organizations do not do is attack the root causes of poverty.
 The reason is simple, they do not have a clue on what poverty is.
 They understand its consequences well enough, but they tend to look at poverty as a disease or blame it on exploitation.

 There are those for whom poverty is a way of life.
 What is missed by economic advocacy groups is, those that are systemically poor, are that way for a reason.
-Whether it is government caused (Zimbabwe comes to mind) or self inflicted (dropped out of school, poor work ethic, drugs etc) there is a reason they cannot escape their poverty.
+Whether it is government caused (Zimbabwe, Venezuela) or self inflicted (dropped out of school, poor work ethic, drugs etc) there is a reason they cannot escape their poverty.
 Not honestly asking why people are poor is the fundamental flaw of all economic justice programs.

 Social Justice includes economic justice and is based in the idea that people who do not have something are victims of those that do, and as victims they deserve compensation.
-Now this may true if, for example, we are talking about a thief stealing a car.
-The victim of such a crime deserves not only their car back but should be compensated for damages, and the cost he or she incurred by not having the car too.
+Now this may true when a thief steals a person’s car, or stereo.
+The victim of such crimes deserves not only their stuff back but should be compensated for associated damages.
 These may or may not be awarded by a judge if the thief is caught, but few would argue this would not be just compensation.
 The problem is, this is not what social justice supporters are talking about.

 Like economic justice, social justice usually means taking from those that have and giving to those that don’t.
-The reason given might be because the “victim” is the member of some group that has been historically disadvantaged by discrimination like blacks in parts of the United States.
-In other instances, social justice is cited just because some in one area do not have as much as those in another.
+The reason given is the supposed “victim” is the member of some chosen group.
+Usually the group involves people who have been historically disadvantaged by discrimination, or are what is called economically disadvantaged (IE: poor).
 When put into effect, social justice takes money (via taxes), opportunity (via jobs and higher education), and even justice (via sympathy based judicial decisions) and gives these to others based on their membership in a chosen disadvantaged group.
 In social justice there is no merit or earned positions.
-It judges people not on these, but only on the color of their skin, who their ancestors were or their economic position compared to others.
+It judges people not personal conduct but only on the color of their skin, who their ancestors were, or their economic position compared to others.
 Individuals are invisible.
 Under this mentality the son of a wealthy American black doctor, who just graduated with a MBA and average grades, is considered more worthy of being hired then the son of a poor American white farmer from Appalachia with a MBA who struggled working and going to school full time and graduating with excellent grades.
 The individual does not exist, only the group.
-One is judged as deserving favor over others just due to his or her membership in a chosen group.
-It judges all the members of a group to be either exploiters or victims.
+One is judged as deserving favor over others just due to his or her birth or circumstances of those around them.
+To the social justice crusaders, everyone but them are either exploiters or victims.

 From a Rule of Law perspective, there are probably not two words in the English language that are more mutually exclusive then the words ‘social’ and ‘justice’.
 Justice implies a person is getting what he deserves for acts committed by him as an individual.
 Social means resting in a group.
 Since no two people are usually equally guilty or equally victims let alone whole groups of individuals whose only commonality is the color of their skin, their ethnicity or their economic status, the very idea of group based justice is inherently evil.
 Evil because it punishes and rewards not on individual merit, but on membership in a chosen group.